- 1 Why Use a Refrigerator Water Filter Bypass Plug or Cartridge?

 2. Remove the filter cartridge

 Press the button or knob beside the filter that locks the housing into place.
 At the same time, rotate the bottom of the housing counterclockwise.
 You should hear or feel a click once the housing has come unfastened.
 If not, you should feel it slot out of place once it releases from its holding mechanism.
-Your filter may seem stuck or jammed due to air that’s still trapped inside the filter.
+Your refrigerator water filter may seem stuck or jammed due to air that’s still trapped inside the filter.
 If this is the case, tap it a few times to disrupt any air pockets.
 Once the air escapes, you should be able to finish your removal.

 Read the How to Recycle Water Filters article to learn the options for old water filters.